remzi-arpacidusseau/ostep-projects/initial-utilities/README.md

   **my-unzip** respectively.
 * The format of the compressed file must match the description above exactly (a 4-byte integer followed by a character for each run).
+* Do note that if multiple files are passed to **my-zip*, they are compressed into a single compressed output, and when unzipped, will turn into a single uncompressed stream of text (thus, the information that multiple files were originally input into **my-zip** is lost).
+The same thing holds for **my-unzip**.

 ### Footnotes